Dozens of temp lights & other major roadworks starting in Preston & South Ribble

 Lasting between one day and two weeks, motorists are advised to avoid these areas if they can or plan their journey to give themselves more time.

-As there are 126 roadworks beginning between Monday, January 20 and Sunday, January 26, we have only listed those involving closures, stop/go boards and temporary traffic lights.
+As there are 101 roadworks beginning between Monday January 27and Sunday, February 2, we have only listed those involving closures, stop/go boards and temporary traffic lights.

 So take a look at the roadworks you will most want to be aware of this week, including how long the work is scheduled to last and why: